-- Create a Routine: Dr. Derek H. Ochiai, an orthopedic hip surgeon and sports medicine expert, says, “The key is to build at least mild fitness routines into a regimen at least two to three times a week to maintain general fitness so that you can do the fun stuff on the weekends.”
+- Create a Routine: Dr. Derek H. Ochiai, an orthopedic hip surgeon and sports medicine expert, says that to keep pain at bay, “the key is to build at least mild fitness routines into a regimen at least two to three times a week to maintain general fitness so that you can do the fun stuff on the weekends.”

-- Start Slow: “A weekend warrior can maintain a healthy balance in his or her fitness routine by including two to three minutes of yoga breathing and movement techniques that prepare the body for more activity,” adds yoga therapist Veronica Zador.
+- Start Slow: “Maintain a healthy balance in your fitness routine by including two to three minutes of yoga breathing and movement techniques that prepare the body for more activity,” adds yoga therapist Veronica Zador.

 - Mix It Up: “Instead of spending 150 minutes doing one activity like running, consider a combination of activities such as run-swim-run on Saturday followed by a bike ride or volleyball game on Sunday,” suggests Dr. Bradley Thomas, an orthopedic surgeon.
 “This will help spread the stress of your workout over multiple body parts rather than overburdening one area.”

 - Keep Stretching: “Sore muscles are a product of hard work,” explains personal trainer Bob Talamini.
 “To reduce muscle soreness, I recommend engaging in a combination of light- to low-intensity movement with a good mobility stretch routine.”

 - Stay Hydrated: According to fitness expert Jay Jordan, “Your level of hydration is critical to minimize pain as well as optimize performance, so extra electrolytes taken for 48 hours prior aids in minimizing aches and soreness.’’